NOVAGIS/novapublic/README.md

 http://www.isegi.unl.pt/GEOTECH/

+A file key is forthcoming.
+I haven't thought much about the license; for now, let's say GPL v3.

 Acknowledgments:
 Github organizational account provided courtesy of Github.
 Class computation partially supported by an AWS in Education Grant award.